 Heating & cooling on board trams

-Passenger comfort and safety are two of our main priorities, which is why all our trams have heating and around 80 per cent also have cooling.
+Passenger comfort and safety are two of our main priorities, which is why all our trams have heating and more than 60 per cent also have cooling.

 Even so, maintaining ideal temperatures is a challenge.
 With doors opening every few minutes, and Melbourne's ever-changing weather, temperatures onboard can fluctuate.

 - Trams with cooling are used wherever possible